BETA PHOTO: Mt Owen on the right from Amphitheater Lake

 Owen's most common route of ascent is probably via a traverse from Teewinot.
 Other accessible routes include the East Ridge and Koven via Surprise Lake and Teton Glacier.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Mt Owen:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Mt Owen:

 Featured Route For Mt Owen

 Serendipity Arete 5.7 5a 15 V+ 13 MVS 4b

 : Grand Teton National Park

 The Serendipity Arete, approximately the west ridge of Mt Owen, is much better characterized as a mountain adventure rather than a rock climb.
 Most people will probably find the approach and descent more demanding than the climb itself.
 The climbing generally consists of short, steep sections with lots of scrambling in between.
 Retreat from the route would probably entail much downclimbing.Approach: Cross Jenny Lake somehow, then walk up the Cascade Canyon trail for about three miles, until ...[more]
 Browse More Classics in Wyoming

 Mt.
 Owen from the southeast, showing typical mid-w...